Nigina Abduraimova

-Nigina Abduraimova (Нигина Абдураимова; born 7 July 1994) is a professional tennis player from Uzbekistan.
+Nigina Abduraimova (Нигина Абдураимова; born 7 July 1994) is an Uzbeki professional tennis player.

-Abduraimova has won 12 singles and 16 doubles titles on the ITF Women's Circuit.
-On 29 September 2014, she reached a career-high singles ranking of world No. 144.
-On 25 September 2017, she peaked at No. 175 in the doubles rankings.
+On 29 September 2014, she reached a career-high WTA singles ranking of No. 144, and on 25 September 2017, she reached world No. 175 in doubles.

+Abduraimova has won 13 singles and 16 doubles titles on the ITF Women's Circuit.

-Playing for Uzbekistan Fed Cup team, Abduraimova has a win–loss record of 25–29 (as of February 2023).
+Playing for the Uzbekistan Billie Jean King Cup team, Abduraimova has a win–loss record of 25–30 (as of July 2024).

 Career

-In July 2016, she won the title at the $25k tournament in Qujing defeating Liu Fangzhou in the final.
+In July 2016, she won the title at the $25k tournament in Qujing, defeating Liu Fangzhou in the final.

 In October 2022, she reached the final of the $25k Loughborough event, which she lost to Emily Appleton.
 A month later, she reached the final of the $25k Slovak Open in Bratislava but lost to Ana Konjuh.

 In January 2023, she reached the final of the $40k Pune Championships, losing to Tatjana Maria.